Jonathan Hurst

-Jonathan Hurst (born October 20, 1966 in New York City, USA) is a former professional baseball pitcher who played for the Montreal Expos (1992) and New York Mets (1994) of Major League Baseball (MLB).
+Jonathan Hurst (born October 20, 1966, in New York City, US) is a former professional baseball pitcher who played for the Montreal Expos (1992) and New York Mets (1994) of Major League Baseball (MLB).
 He's been the pitching coach of New York Mets minor league affiliates since 2006.

 Career

 Early life and draft

 Prior to playing professionally, Hurst attended Spartanburg High School in Spartanburg, South Carolina and then Spartanburg Methodist College.
 He was drafted three times by major league teams: in 1986, he was selected by the Seattle Mariners in the ninth round of the January draft, however he opted not to sign.
 That same year, he was drafted by the Cincinnati Reds in the second round of the June Secondary draft, however he once again did not sign.
 In 1987, he was taken in the fourth round of the 1987 regular draft by the Texas Rangers and did sign.

 On July 21, 1991, he was traded by the Rangers with a player to be named later (minor league pitcher Travis Buckley, who was sent on September 1, 1991) and Joey Eischen to the Expos for Oil Can Boyd.